The Premier League's domestic flights dilemma

 The statement added: "Clubs have demonstrated their commitment to positive change in this area and continue to play an important role in raising awareness of the issue among fans, while also working on policies to improve environmental sustainability across their business operations."

-Those policies, the Premier League pointed out, include more sustainable fan travel initiatives use of renewable energy, and conservation projects.
+Those policies, the Premier League pointed out, include more sustainable fan travel initiatives, use of renewable energy and conservation projects.

 The scale of the emissions